 -- Howard Culbertson,

 This mini-essay on a key issue in world missions outreach is an article in the "Mission briefing" series published in Engage, a monthly online magazine.
+That series looks at issues such as unreached people groups, contextualization, indigenous churches, dependency, sustainability, leadership development, senders/goers, a sender, culture shock, and globalization,

 Though names and places have been changed, this letter in the case study is genuine.
 It required a response.
 Imagine that you had to write that response.
 What would you say?

 It does need to be noted that the missionary referenced is not the district superintendent.
-The person supervising denominational ministry in that area is a Mexican.
+The person supervising the denominational ministry in that area is a Mexican.

 Rev. Roswell's church in Texas runs in the mid-20s.
-She has been pastoring there about 10 years.
+She has been pastoring there for about 10 years.

 Dear . . . . .,